dhellmann/pymotw-3/source/configparser/index.rst

 Saving Configuration Files
 ==========================

-Once a :class:`SafeConfigParser` is populated with desired data, it can be saved to a file by calling the :func:`write` method.
+Once a :class:`ConfigParser` is populated with desired data, it can be saved to a file by calling the :func:`write` method.
 This makes it possible to provide a user interface for editing the configuration settings, without having to write any code to manage the